hfiref0x/UACME/README.md

 * UACMe comes with full source code, written in C with some parts written in C#;
 * In order to build from source you need Microsoft Visual Studio 2013/2015 U2 and later versions.

+## Instructions

+* Select Platform ToolSet first for project in solution you want to build (Project->Properties->General):
+  * v120 for Visual Studio 2013;
+  * v140 for Visual Studio 2015;
+  * v141 for Visual Studio 2017.
+* For v140 and above set Target Platform Version (Project->Properties->General):
+  * If v140 then select 8.1 (Note that Windows 8.1 SDK must be installed);
+  * If v141 then select 10.0.17134.0 (Note that Windows 10.0.17134 SDK must be installed).

+* Note that Fujinami module built with .NET Framework 3.0 (this is requirement for it work), so .NET Framework 3.0 must be installed if you want to build this module.

 # References

 * Windows 7 UAC whitelist, http://www.pretentiousname.com/misc/win7_uac_whitelist2.html